MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/automatic-installation-of-winusb.md

 ---
-Description: In this topic, you will learn about how a WinUSB device is recognized in Windows 8.
+description: In this topic, you will learn about how a WinUSB device is recognized in Windows 8.
 title: WinUSB Device
 ms.date: 04/20/2017
 ms.localizationpriority: medium